Back to Asian Trip Reports

 By Andy Walker

-It was not just all about the birds on this tour as we found, and really enjoyed some incredible animals, such as the huge armor-plated, prehistoric-looking Greater One-horned Rhinoceros, the stately Asian Elephant, and a stunning (and rather lengthy) King Cobra!
-With a supporting cast including Wild (Water) Buffalo, Barasingha (Swamp Deer), Hog Deer, Arunchal Macaque, Capped Langur, Smooth-coated Otter, Black Giant Squirrel, and more.
+It was not just all about the birds on this tour, as we found, and really enjoyed some incredible animals, such as the huge, armor-plated, prehistoric-looking In dian Rhinoceros, the stately Asian Elephant, and a stunning (and rather lengthy) King Cobra, with a supporting cast including Wild (Water) Buffalo, Barasingha (Swamp Deer), Hog Deer, Arunchal Macaque, Capped Langur, Smooth-coated Otter, Black Giant Squirrel, and more.
 Full species lists are provided at the end of this report.

 Day 1, 7th April 2019.
 Arrival into New Delhi